w8jcik/png2nuttx/README.md

 the same name but with .bin added at the end.
 Format is absolutely raw, every 16 bits describes color of one pixel.
 No metadata at all.

-Formats that can be exported to with GIMP are all too complicated and BMP is a total mess.
+Formats that can be exported using GIMP are all too complicated and BMP is a total mess.
 PNG is nice but the only interesting library I have found, called LodePNG, works with NuttX but doesn't support reading row by row.
 Without it, the limited amount of memory in